Investigations and reports

 Daniel has freelanced as a researcher since 2004, producing reports for a range of clients from investors to activists.
 His work cuts through hype and assumptions, presenting clear, well-sourced conclusions.

-Persistent and resourceful, Daniel uncovers insightful evidence, using interviews, first-hand observation and archived material.
+Persistent and resourceful, Daniel uncovers compelling evidence, using interviews, archived material and close observation.
 He outlines his findings in written reports and multimedia presentations.

-For a decade, he's provided this service to Baillie Gifford, which manages £150 billion in worldwide investments.
-His international assignments investigate companies, sectors and technologies from an outsider's point of view.
+He has conducted assignments around the world for Baillie Gifford, which manages £150 billion in investments.
+His research investigates companies, sectors and technologies from an outsider's point of view.

-Daniel also writes briefings on technical subjects for non-specialists.
+In addition, he writes technical briefings for non-specialists.
 Some recent examples include competitive video-gaming, 3D printing, solar power networks and digital payment systems.